figma-css-variables/community/docs/network-access.md

 ### License validation

-The **Git deployment** feature requires a valid license, which is verified through a Netlify Edge Function hosted at `figmacssvariables-api.netlify.app`.
+The **Git deployment** feature requires a valid license, which is verified through a Netlify Edge Function.
 This process checks the license key and Figma User ID to ensure authorized usage.

 License data is stored on **Supabase**, while payments are processed via **Stripe**.
 The email associated with the Stripe subscription is used to link a license to a user.